lweasel/piquant/docs/commands.rst

 Note that it is possible to execute the ``run_simulation.sh`` script directly; however by using the ``piquant.py`` command ``create_reads``, sets of reads for several combinations of sequencing parameters can be created simultaneously as a batch (see :ref:`Create reads <simulate-reads>` below).

-In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``prepare-read-dirs`` command takes the following additional options:
+In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``prepare_read_dirs`` command takes the following additional options:

 * ``--reads-dir``: The parent directory into which directories in which reads will be simulated will be written.
-This directory will be created if it does not already exist.
+This directory will be created if it does not already exist (default: output).
 * ``--transcript-gtf``: The path to a GTF formatted file describing the main set of transcripts to be simulated by *FluxSimulator*.
 This GTF file location must be supplied.
 Note that the GTF file should only contain features of feature type "exon", and that every exon feature should specify both "gene_id" and "transcript_id" among its attributes.
 * ``--noise-transcript-gtf``: The path to a GTF formatted file describing a set of transcripts that will be used to simulated background noise.
 This GTF file location needs only be specified if background noise is being simulated (ie. for values of ``--noise-perc`` other than zero); however, in these cases it must be specified.
 The same requirements as to GTF file format apply as above for the option ``--transcript-gtf``.
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
 This directory location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.